Gurudhakshaneiy: Plot

 Kannan is an uneducated, hardworking, village farmer who is known to be quick in anger.
 Kanni is his lover.
 To the village, comes Devaki who is a teacher.
-Jealous elements starts to spread rumors about Kannan and Devaki much to the chagrin of her father.
+Jealous elements start to spread rumors about Kannan and Devaki much to the chagrin of her father.
 However, Devaki is already engaged to Vasudevan, whose opinion alone matters to Devaki.
-Ponni also trusts Kannan.
+Kanni also trusts Kannan.
 In the climax, it is revealed that Kannan has been secretly getting educated unable to bear the shame of doing so in public.
 Vasudevan absolutely trusts Devaki even without questioning as does Kanni and everyone's doubts are cleared.